SagaForge/ISECPL/README.md

 ## Introduction ##

-This project implements a Configuration Performance Tuner for the Intelligent Software Engineering module, UoB.
+This project implements a Configuration Performance Tuner for the Intelligent Software Engineering module.
 Usage and instructions (the required *manual*, *replication* and *requirements* submissions) can be found under the *pdfs* folder.

 If there are issues with the code, please check Python dependencies and file paths (declared in main.py and data.py).